ilsundal/ncollections/README.md

 ### SortedSet

 The SortedSet is a Set that orders its elements according to a *compare_fn*, which can be provided during instantiation via an options object.
-(See [TreeSet](#TreeSet)] below for an example.)
+(See [TreeSet](#TreeSet) below for an example.)
 If no *compare_fn* is provided then a default (natural) ordering is used.

-All SortedSets also implements the following methods:
+All SortedSets implements the following methods:

 **getFirst()** returns the first element of the set.
 A NoSuchElementException is thrown if the set is empty.